faisal7806/frappe-server-side/V5:-Vagrant-box-for-frappe-framework.md

+# Note: I made some changes to the box in another computer...
+If you get: erpnext: Warning: Authentication failure.
+Retrying...
+Then download the box `frappe_erpnext_v5_old.box`.
+Then in .bashrc, comment `sudo supervisorctl reread` and `sudo supervisorctl update`.
+By Monday i will fix this in my MAC.
+The new box has wkhtmltopdf installed.
 # Vagrant V5 box installation instructions:
 This box already has all dependencies.
 One database, **site1.local**, is installed by default.
 Mysql root password is `frappe@` and Administrator password is `frappe@`.
 User frappe is not necessary because frappe was installed with user vagrant and with no password.
 But if you must to know user frappe password is `frappe@`.